HCaldwell95/watery-wordplay-wreck/README.md

 ### Welcome Page

-This is the welcome page for the game.
-It presents the game title in the form of ASCII Art.
-On this page, the game prompts the user to press ENTER to begin the game.
+This serves as the initial greeting for the game, featuring the game title rendered in ASCII Art.
+Users are prompted to initiate the game by pressing ENTER.

 ### Rules Page

-Once the user has pressed ENTER, they will be taken to the Rules Page.
+Once the user has pressed ENTER, the terminal clears and they will be taken to the Rules Page.
 This page consists of:
-  -  A 'RULES' Title - again presented in ASCII Art.
+  -  A 'RULES' Title - again rendered in ASCII Art.
-  -  The rules of the game and explanation of the goal.
+  -  The rules of the game and explanation of the objective.
-  -  A prompt for the user to select their difficulty by selecting the amount of lives they have.
+  -  A user prompt to select their difficulty by selecting the desired number of lives.

 ### Game Screen

-After the user has chosen their desired number of lives, the game initiates.
-A randomly selected nautical-themed word is assigned for each game, and the initial screen consistently displays a visual representation of their remaining lives through a sinking ship image, along with the number of letters in the secret word.
+Upon selecting the preferred number of lives, the game commences.
+Each session introduces a randomly chosen nautical-themed word, presenting a sinking ship image that dynamically reflects the remaining lives.
+The screen consistently displays the number of letters in the secret word.

 At the bottom of the page, the user is prompted to input either a letter or a word.